oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

   ![create dbms job for prompts](images/create_job_for_prompts.png "create dbms job for prompts")

-  4. Execute the PL/SQL to check how many chunks of text need to be sent in prompt, make sure the number returned is zero before proceeding to the next lab.
+  4. Execute the PL/SQL to check how many chunks of text need to be processed, make sure the number returned is zero before proceeding to the next lab.

       Paste the PL/SQL: